-- A. An introduction including purpose of the DEIS, summary of previous site approvals, a relevant history of the current SEQRA process that has occurred (i.e., relevant dates establishing Lead Agency, the date of adoption of the Positive Declaration, date of the acceptance of the Scoping Document) - B. Project Site Existing Conditions- provide a short description of the subject property and characterize its location and natural features as well as provide a brief history of the use of the property and where existing changes to its natural state have occurred. - C. Project Overview of all aspects of the project including project layout, proposed buildings, parking, circulation, traffic or other offsite improvements, utilities, and requested zoning changes. - Summary of purpose, including the Applicant's goals and objectives, public need and benefits - E. Required permits and approvals, including list of involved and interested agencies. - F. Summary of significant beneficial and adverse environmental impacts in each subject area identified and discussed further in Section III - G. Summary of proposed mitigation measures proposed in each subject area identified and discussed further in Section III - H. Description of alternatives analyzed including a table comparing the impacts of the proposed project with the impacts of each alternative analyzed - Description of the issues considered in EAF review/Scoping and determined to be non-significant or not relevant, stating reasons why those issues were not included in the Final EIS Scope
+- A. An introduction including purpose of the DEIS, summary of required site approvals, a relevant history of the current SEQRA process that has occurred (i.e., relevant dates establishing Lead Agency, the date of adoption of the Positive Declaration, date of the acceptance of the Scoping Document) - B. A summary of the prior application for development of the site, including a discussion of the extent of the review that occurred for that proposal, and its disposition. - C. Project Site Existing Conditions- provide a short description of the subject property and characterize its location and natural features as well as provide a brief history of the use of the property and where existing changes to its natural state have occurred. - D. Project Overview of all aspects of the project including project layout, proposed buildings, parking, circulation, traffic or other offsite improvements, utilities, and requested zoning changes. - E. Summary of purpose, including the Applicant's goals and objectives, public need and benefits - F. Required permits and approvals, including list of involved and interested agencies. - G. Summary of significant beneficial and adverse environmental impacts in each subject area identified and discussed further in Section III - H. Summary of proposed mitigation measures proposed in each subject area identified and discussed further in Section III - I. Description of alternatives analyzed including a table comparing the impacts of the proposed project with the impacts of each alternative analyzed - J. Description of the issues considered in EAF review/Scoping and determined to be non-significant or not relevant, stating reasons why those issues were not included in the Final EIS Scope